 To qualify for a Chapter 13 you must pass two tests.
 The first test is the Best Interest Test, which requires that unsecured creditors receive at least as much payment as they would get if you filed a Chapter 7 rather than a Chapter 13.
 The second test is the Best Efforts Test.
 This test requires that you pay all your disposable income (the amount left over after paying reasonable living expenses) to the trustee for at least the first 36 months of your plan.

 There are several benefits to filing Chapter 13 Bankruptcy.
 Like Chapter 7, you are awarded the automatic stay when you initially submit your bankruptcy petition.
-With Chapter 13 Bankruptcy, you can pay taxes over time, potentially with no interest and penalties.
-Past due alimony and child support can be spread out and paid over during the repayment period.
-You can make your house and car payments up to date over the life of the plan.
+With Chapter 13 Bankruptcy, you can pay taxes over time, potentially with no interest and car payments up to date over the life of the plan.
 Your payments on some secured loans can be reduced to the value of the collateral.
 You can retain ownership of nonexempt property.
 You can protect a cosigner from creditor harassment by proposing to pay the cosigned debt over the length of the plan.

 Call today for your FREE Consultation!!!